-consultation activities.
-114 See the details for these calculations in Annex 14.
-The cost of adapting to new limit values introduced in the Directive have been calculated based on the information from the Evaluation on the basis of past adaptations (lower range), as well as interviews with industry and the targeted SME survey (higher range).
-115 This is based on 77 702 minutes and the angle of the survey of the sur be tested by the manufacturer for compliance with the applicable requirements.
+The Toy Safety Directive puts the responsibility for the compliance of the toy on the manufacturer, in line with all EU product legislation.
+Beyond one-off adaptation costs to find alternative chemicals to those which are subject to restrictions or generic bans, any new toy model will need to be tested by the manufacturer for compliance with the applicable requirements.
 The manufacturer being responsible for the compliance of the toy, cannot simply rely on information provided by suppliers of raw materials for the toy, as he would not be complying with its obligations under EU product legislation.
 Testing costs for new toy models in the future will increase, as toys will have to be tested for more chemical substances.
-Testing of toys as part of assessing their compliance is estimated to cost currently EUR 2,200 per new toy model, but this is not considered to be administrative burden (testing per year for the overall EU industry under the baseline would be estimated at EUR 189.25 million116).
+Testing of toys as part of assessing their compliance is estimated to cost currently EUR 2,200 per new toy model, but this is not considered to be administrative burden (testing per year for the overall EU industry under the baseline would be estimated at EUR 189.25 million).

 The regular amendments of the Directive should continue to introduce limit values for specific substances that will ensure better and targeted protection of children health but will be mostly limited to younger children or mouthing exposure in toys intended to be put in the mouth.
 This will lead to certain health benefits, targeted to those substances which have been limited, where there are specific and demonstrated risks.
-However, developing appropriate risk assessments for single chemicals has proven to be laborious, if not cumbersome in the past117.
+However, developing appropriate risk assessments for single chemicals has proven to be laborious, if not cumbersome in the past.
 It will only be possible to introduce a reduced number of new limit values per year, as is the case now.
 The precise benefits on human health will only be realized after the introduction of such specific limit values and only for exposure to such substances.
 Furthermore, under the baseline, the increased protection of human health will only benefit younger children or children exposed to these substances through toys intended to be put in the mouth.
 This is because the current mechanisms to introduce new limit values in the Directive are limited to toys intended to be put in the mouth or intended for children under 3 years.

 Under the baseline, the Commission together with members of the Expert Group on Toy Safety will continue to produce guidance on the application of the Toy Safety Directive which is helpful to economic operators in understanding how to comply with the Directive.
 Regulation 2019/1020 on market surveillance started applying fully on 16 July 2021.
 It is expected to improve the efficiency of market surveillance, including for toys, through more coordination and powers for market surveillance authorities; and to facilitate checks of toys coming from third parties and in particular online by being able to contact an economic operator established in the Union and responsible for the toy.
 The Digital Services Act will increase the involvement of online platforms in ensuring product safety by establishing the "know your business customer" principle.
-This legislative measure, together with the Regulation on General Product Safety should facilitate that noncompliant and unsafe products are withdrawn from online marketplaces when they have been subject to market surveillance measures (e.g. recalls).
-These initiatives should have positive effects on the rates of non-compliance, in particular concerning products sold online, but a high number of non-compliant products is expected to persist, damaging competitiveness of reputable manufacturers and the single market.
-E-commerce will continue to be used increasingly by EU customers118, and the current pressure on customs and market surveillance authorities will continue to grow.
+This legislative measure, together with the Regulation on General Product Safety should facilitate that non-compliant and unsafe products are withdrawn from online marketplaces when they have been subject to market surveillance measures (e.g. recalls).
+These initiatives should have positive effects on the rates of noncompliance, in particular concerning products sold online, but a high number of non-compliant products is expected to persist, damaging competitiveness of reputable manufacturers and the single market.
+E-commerce will continue to be used increasingly by EU customers, and the current pressure on customs and market surveillance authorities will continue to grow.